readikus/early-saas-handbook/docs/meetings/index.md

 ### **Ensure Psychological Safety**

 For meetings to be inclusive, everyone needs to feel safe speaking up, even if their ideas are unconventional or they disagree with others.
-Founder engineers can set the tone by modeling openness to feedback, encouraging questions, and making it clear that different viewpoints are valued.
+Startup engineers can set the tone by modeling openness to feedback, encouraging questions, and making it clear that different viewpoints are valued.

 ### **Define Clear Outcomes**